Kevin Magnussen: 2025

-Early December 2024, BMW M Motorsport announced Magnussen would become a works driver for their LMDh program.This marked his first WeatherTech Championship appearance since the 2022 Rolex 24 at Daytona.
+In early December 2024, BMW M Motorsport announced Magnussen would become a works driver for their LMDh program.
+This marked his first WeatherTech Championship appearance since the 2022 Rolex 24 at Daytona.
 His first race with the team was the Rolex 24 at Daytona, where BMW M Team RLL finished fourth.
-BMW is yet to announce where else Magnussen will be racing in 2025.
+BMW announced that Magnussen would be racing in the World Endurance Championship (WEC) in 2025.

+2026

+He started by racing in IMSA's Rolex 24 at Daytona, where his BMW M Team WRT team finished eighth.
+He also did Sebring, where his team finished tenth.
+He again competed in WEC, where he and his team won at the 2026 6 Hours of São Paulo.